 Determining the preferred public locale

-There are a number of ways of obtaining locale information.
-Some of them use advanced techniques such as geolocation based on ping delay or topology, but one of the most common ways is to look into the content of an HTTP request.
+There are a number of ways of obtaining some form of locale information.
+Some of them use advanced techniques such as geolocation based on ping delay or topology, but one of the most common way is to look into the content of an HTTP request.
 At least the following three parts of an HTTP request are relevant to the identification of the public user's locale:

 From the User-Agent header